M-Anwar-Hussaini/M-Anwar-Hussaini/README.md

 - 🌱 I’m currently learning **Full-Stack web development at Microverse.**

-- 👨‍💻 All of my projects are available at [https://m-anwar-hussaini.github.io/Portfolio/](https://m-anwar-hussaini.github.io/Portfolio/)
+- 👨‍💻 You can see my portfolio [here](https://m-anwar-hussaini.github.io/Portfolio/)

 - 💬 Ask me about **HTML, CSS, Bootstrap, JavaScript, and Java.**

-- 📫 How to reach me **anwarhussaini160@gmail.com**
+- 📫 Drom me an email to be in touch **anwarhussaini160@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">